Hubbi Hatun

 Ayşe Hubbi Hatun (حبی خاتون; "the living one" or "womanly"; died 1590) was a lady-in-waiting to Sultan Selim II and later to his son Sultan Murad III of the Ottoman Empire.
 She was a notable Ottoman poet of the sixteenth century.

 Early and personal life

 Born as Ayşe, Hubbi Hatun spent her early childhood in the city of Amasya.
 She was the daughter of Şeyh Akşemseddin, and granddaughter of Beşiktaşlı Şeyh Yahya Efendi.
 She was very well educated, and had learned Arabic, and studied poetry.

 She married her first cousin, son of her maternal aunt, Prince Selim's tutor, Akşemseddinzade Şemsi Efendi, milk brother of Sultan Suleiman the Magnificent.
-She had a daughter married to poet Mehmed Vusuli Efendi, known as Molla Çelebi.
+She had a daughter who married the poet Mehmed Vusuli Efendi, known as Molla Çelebi.

 A garden in Fındıklı belonged to Hubbi Hatun.

 Career

 After her husband's death in 1551, she remained at the court and was a boon companion of Prince Selim.
 Hubbi Hatun was famous for her beauty and poetry.
 She was rumoured to have had love affairs with several of Selim's courtiers.
 When Selim ascended the throne in 1566, Hubbi Hatun came to Istanbul.
 After Selim's death in 1574, Hubbi Hatun became a lady-in-waiting to his son, the new Sultan Murad III.
 She was influential in the reign of both Sultan Selim II and his son Murad III, along with other musahibes (favourites) of Murad, who included mistress of the housekeeper Canfeda Hatun and mistress of financial affairs Raziye Hatun.